•All players must have completed a waiver/registration form before they are eligible to play.

 -Players can only play on one team per division unless full time and/or pre-approved by the league.

--"A" division teams are allowed to pick up any player from the B division or outside the league as long as they are not already on an "A" roster.
+-"A" division teams are allowed to pick up any player from any division whether inside or outside the league as long as they are not already on an "A" roster.

--"B" division teams cannot use "A" level players unless full time and/or pre-approved by the league.
-They can pick up players who are not considered "A" level players and any outside spares will be assessed to determine if they qualify as "A" players and captains will be made aware.
+-"B" division teams cannot use "A" level players unless full time or pre-approved by the league.
+They can pick up players from the "C" or outside the league and those players will be assessed to determine if they qualify as pick-ups and captains will be made aware.

 •A goalie can be borrowed from other teams within or outside the league.
 All playoff goalie spares must be approved in advance by league conveners.